Religion in the Republic of the Congo

-Christianity is the predominant religion in the Republic of the Congo, with Catholicism being its largest denomination.
+Christianity is the predominant religion in the Republic of the Congo, with Catholicism being its largest denomination according to the 2012 census.
+Islam is the largest minority faith.

 The Republic of the Congo is a secular state and freedom of religion is enshrined in the nation's constitution.

+Statistics

+According to the government 2025 Demographic and Health Survey (DHS), 87.2% of the Congolese population between aged 15–49 identified as Christian, 2.7% as Muslim, 0.4% as adherent to traditional faiths, 1.6% as practitioner of other religions, and 8.1% as having no religion.